varunkarangula/starter-tasks/README.md

 - Collaboration on projects.
 - Open-source contributions.

-*Look into using Git purely from your terminal, it's pretty eye-opening for most beginners to open source*
+*Look into using Git purely from your terminal, it's pretty eye-opening for most beginners to open source.*<br>
+*If you are facing any issues in creating a GitHub account, Connect to your mobile hotspot instead of campus wifi and try again*

 **LinkedIn:**
 - Professional networking.